Academic term: Italy

 Even though September is a free month, it is officially an exam month in all Italian universities.
 It means that it is possible to take exams.

 During every exam session (January–February, May–June–July or September), students are usually allowed to take any exam of their previous carrier that they couldn't pass and even a certain number of exams of the new academic year (credit limit for this last option).

-Public holidays
+Public holidays in Italy

 On the following holidays, no lessons take place: